lbaehren/lofarsoft/src/Anaamika/doc/source/process_image.rst

         An initial guess is made for the parameters of these Gaussians before final fitting is done.
 This method should produce the best results when there are no large sources present.
-If ``'simple'``, the maximum number of Gaussians per island is set to 25, and no initial guess for the gaussian parameters is made.
+If ``'simple'``, the maximum number of Gaussians per island is set to 25, and no initial guess for the Gaussian parameters is made.
 Lastly, the ``'nobeam'`` method is similar to the ``'default'`` method, but no information about the beam is used.
 This method is best used when source sizes are expected to be very different from